crypto-law-survey/crypto-law-survey/README.md

 ## License

-This file, and the rest of the files in this repository are licensed under Creative Commons Attribution Share Alike 4.0 International.
+This file, and the rest of the files in this repository, are licensed under Creative Commons Attribution Share Alike 4.0 International.

 SPDX-License-Identifier: CC-BY-SA-4.0